noamkanonich/weHelp/README.md

 # weHelp

-weHelp is a non-profit organization that aim to help business that
+weHelp is a non-profit organization that aim to help business that affected by COVID-19